Bijikyu/qgenutils/README.md

 - `dateString` (string): The ISO date string to format
 - Returns: string - The formatted date string or "N/A" if input is empty
+- Throws: Error if the date string is invalid

 ### formatDuration(startDate, endDate?)